-A. If you have concerns regarding your child's access to examinations, please contact your child's DSD or the KS4 deputy SENCO directly who will follow up and reply to your concerns.
-You can find these details in the appendix of this document.
+A. If you have concerns regarding your child's access to examinations, please contact your child's DSD or the KS4 deputy SENCO Alison Dynan at a.dynan@preston-manor.com directly who will follow up and reply to your concerns.